NOW UPDATED! This post on creating an effective content marketing strategy to grow your brand has been updated for 2020.

-I can help you there.
-I’m a professional content marketer who successfully helps businesses get all those benefits on a weekly basis, and in this post, I’m going to break it all down for you.
+With that in mind, in this guide, I’m going to break it all down for you.
 We’ll go through how to use content marketing for your business.
-We’ll discuss what falls under the umbrella of content marketing, how it works, how to develop a content strategy, tools to help, and much more.
+We’ll discuss what falls under the umbrella of content marketing, how it works, how to develop a content strategy, tools that will help you out, and much more!

 Different types of content fall under this umbrella, including:

-- Blogging, which can happen on your own site or involve guest blogging for other publications, and can include text, images, infographics, and videos
+- Blogging, which can happen on your own site (“owned media”) or involve guest blogging for other publications, and can include text, images, infographics and videos

 - Email newsletters, which can build relationships with readers and encourage them to head back to your site

 Content marketing is one tactic of inbound marketing, so they go hand in hand.
-And since more than 200 million people now use ad blockers and GDPR restrictions have tightened the hatches on outbound marketing, content marketers have an incredible advantage.
+And since about 26% of people now use ad blockers and GDPR restrictions have tightened the hatches on outbound marketing, content marketers have an incredible advantage.

-Content marketing typically brings people to you at various stages of the digital sales funnel and for different reasons.
+Content marketing brings people to you at various stages of the digital sales funnel and for different reasons.
 Traffic will come to your site from:

-If you’re wondering why a lot of big businesses have invested heavily in their blogs, on-site video libraries, or other free content they share with users, check out these stats:
+If you’re wondering why a lot of big businesses have invested heavily in UX (user experience), blogs, e-books, infographics, apps, high-quality video or any other type of content, check out these stats:

 And if all that’s not enough, take a look at a few of these case studies: